iam-dev/ERC23/README.md

 * [X] Alice (spender) have 0 tokens
 * [X] Chris (receiver) have 0 tokens
 * [X] Alice transfer 100 tokens to Chris without approval
-* [X] Throw an error when trying to transfer with no allowance
+* [X] Throw an error when trying to transferFrom with no allowance
 * [X] Bob still have 99 tokens left
 * [X] Chris will have 0 tokens left
 * [X] Alice still have 0 tokens